learn-co-students/dynamic-orms-readme-v-000/README.md

 end
 ```

+**Note**: Using `String` interpolation for a SQL query creates a SQL injection vulnerability, which we've previously stated is a bad idea as it creates a security issue, however, we're using these examples to illustrate how dynamic ORMs work.

 ### Selecting Records in a Dynamic Manner

 Now that we have a better understanding of how our dynamic, abstract, ORM works, let's build the `#find_by_name` method.